-Since 1999 we have donated over nine billion albendazole tablets.
+Since 1999 we have donated over ten billion albendazole tablets.
 This pill is part of the fight against not one – but two – neglected tropical diseases(NTDs) that burden some of the very poorest communities.

 Bhagwati is a mother of five living in Nepal, where she and her family farm their land.
 She is warm-hearted and welcoming, but her wide smile belies years of pain and her long, colourful sari hides a familiar swelling of the leg.

 Like the estimated 120 million people worldwide, Bhagwati suffers from lymphatic filariasis (LF) and more than 40 million are living with the pain and stigma of the debilitating swelling it causes.
 One of the world’s leading causes of disability, LF in its most severe form can lead to elephantiasis.
 As a result of the symptoms, sufferers are often isolated, unable to work and trapped in poverty.

 The World Health Organization estimates that 893 million people in 49 countries are living in areas where LF is transmitted and are at risk of being infected.